Brave Web Browser has already reached massive adoption around the globe, but I have a feeling the rest is still in

 Users that use Brave Browser will have the option to view ads and in return, they will receive BAT(Basic Attention Token).
-These Tokens can be exchanged for Euro, U.S Dollars or any other currency or cryptocurrency you have in mind.
+These Tokens can be exchanged for Euro, U.S Dollars, or any other fiat currency or cryptocurrency you have in mind.

 According to Brave’s team (Reddit AMA) they mentioned that they are expecting an average user to be earning ~$220 (U.S Dollars) per year using Brave Browser by just watching ads.
 You can also earn up to $7.5 in Basic Attention Token for referring your friend based on the region your recruit lives.
 More on that – here.

 Some might say that $10-$15 dollars per month won’t change anything significant in their lives.
 I get that.
 But it’s still better than nothing?
 You basically can afford one meal per month from BAT income.
-Let’s imagine countries like India, Indonesia, Turkey, Brazil, South Korea, Vietnam etc. All the countries that aren’t the leaders in economics.
+Let’s imagine countries like India, Indonesia, Turkey, Brazil, South Korea, Vietnam etc. All the countries that aren’t the leaders in economics, no offense.

 Braves Snowball Effect

 That’s the only part that bugs me for now.
-I don’t believe it will be possible to earn $200 per month in India, Indonesia, Vietnam, or any other tier-2 country, since not that many companies want to show ads to them since they know already the results.
+I don’t believe it will be possible to earn $200 per month in India, Indonesia, Vietnam, or any other tier-2 country (economically speaking), since not that many companies want to show ads to them since they know already the results.
 Besides all that I believe that it will bring the mass adoption of Brave’s Browser will disrupt the advertising industry and things will change, for the better, hopefully.